brycehanscomb/brycehanscomb.com/pages/how-to-make-a-testable-user-interface.md

 > Don’t expect testers to find your bugs, expect them to validate that your code works.
 > It’s your responsibility to test your code before you hand it over to QA.

-Obviously you're already writing unit tests for your code, so why not also [write some integration tests and end-to-end tests while you're at it](https://testingjavascript.com/)?
+Obviously you're already writing unit tests for your code, so why not [write some integration tests and end-to-end tests as well](https://testingjavascript.com/)?
 After all, _you_ know the features, _you_ know the tricky bits, and _you_ know a good range of input parameters that can verify your code works as expected.

-Sure, high quality QA Engineers are likely imagine more testing scenarios than you can -- but the value-add you can bring to the table should not be understated.
+Sure, high quality QA Engineers will likely imagine more testing scenarios than you can -- but the value-add you can bring to the table should not be understated.

 The advantages of developers writing some of the tests normally done by QA